Mysore-Mysuru

 Why Sri Anjaneya sannathi for this Devi kshetra

-Sri Anjaneya Swamy of Sri Chamundeshwari Temple, Chamundi Hills, Mysuru.
-It is said that Sri Anjaneya had been installed here in 1827 when Krishna raja Wodeyar III had built mammoth seven tired rajagopuram with seven golden kalasam atop for this temple.
+It is said that Sri Anjaneya was installed here in 1827 when Krishna Raja Wodeyar III had built a mammoth seven tired rajagopuram with seven golden kalasam atop for this temple.
 There was a reason for the same.
-It is said that around 1600 S ri Raja Wodeyar I intended to build a gopuram and for that purpose erected four large pillars, or door-posts here.
-For reasons better known the Lord he could not go further.
-Therefore when Sri Krishna Raja Wodeyar III wanted to build a rajagopuram he had them removed and also installed Sri Anjaneya abetting the main rajagopuram for protection of this kshetra.
+It is said that around 1600 Sri Raja Wodeyar I intended to build a gopuram and for that purpose erect four large pillars, or doorposts here.
+For reasons better known by the Lord, he could not go further.
+When Sri Krishna Raja Wodeyar III wanted to build a rajagopuram he had them removed and installed Sri Anjaneya abetting the main rajagopuram for protection of this kshetra.

 Sri Anjaneya at Chamundeswari Temple

-Lord Sri Anjaneya Swamy of this kshetra is about four feet tall made of hard granite stone.
+Lord Sri Anjaneya Swamy of this kshetra is about four feet tall and made of hard granite stone.
 He is in a walking posture and the carving is of ‘ardha shila’ type.
 Lord is seen walking eastward with His left lotus foot in the front.
-His both feet adorns nupuram and thandai.
+Both feet adorn nupur and thandai.
 His right lotus foot is seen slightly raised from the ground.
 Lord is wearing kaupeenam and holds a small knife in the hip.
-His left hand adorning keauram in upper arm and bracelet in fore-arm is seen resting on the left hip.
-In this hand He is holding the stem of sowgandika flower.
+His left hand adorning keyuram in his upper arm and bracelet in his forearm is seen resting on the left hip.
+In this hand, He is holding the stem of the sowgandika flower.
 The flower which is in full blossom is seen above His left shoulder.
-He is wearing three malas as ornaments, one of which has a pendent adorns His bosom.
+He is wearing three malas as ornaments, one of which has a pendant adorning His bosom.
 With His raised other hand He showers blessings on His devotees.
-The tail of the Lord rises above His head, end of which is adorned with a small beautiful bell.
-Lord is wearing ear-studs which are touching His shoulders.
-Small crown adorns His head.
+The tail of the Lord rises above His head, the end of which is adorned with a small beautiful bell.
+Lord is wearing ear studs which are touching His shoulders.
+A small crown adorns His head.
 His eyes are glowing and emitting karunya on the devotee.
 With such bright radiant eyes Lord of the kshetra is a figure that mesmerises the devotee.

 Experience

-Savior and protector of this kshetra and destroyer of evil “dasagrivakulaantakaayan” is waiting to wan away our bad and negative thoughts and bestow great sprit of goodness on us.
-Let us get revitalised after dharshan of Lord here.
+Savior and protector of this kshetra and destroyer of evil ‘dasagrivakulaantakaayan’ is waiting to wan away our bad and negative thoughts and bestow a great spirit of goodness on us.
+Let us get revitalised after the darshan of the Lord here.

 Ed [January 2018]